silentorb/marloth-kotlin/doc/design/holistic-compositional-rpg-systems.md

   * Maximize composition *across systems*
   * Be easy for players to learn, remember, and reason about
   * Be easy to communicate via UI and for players to interact with
-* For a real-time 3D game, spatial reality is the most universal system that other system integrations will need to utilize and comply with
+* For a real-time 3D game, spatial reality is the most universal system that other system integrations need to utilize and comply with

 ### Framework